Shanghai-Aitrox-Technology/EfficientSegmentation/README.md

 # EfficientSegmentation
 ## Introduction
-- EfficientSegmentation is an open source, PyTorch-based segmentation framework for 3D medical image.
+- EfficientSegmentation is an open source, PyTorch-based segmentation method for 3D medical image.
 - For more information about efficientSegmentation, please read the following paper:
 [Efficient Context-Aware Network for Abdominal Multi-organ Segmentation](https://arxiv.org/abs/2109.10601).
 Please also cite this paper if you are using the method for your research!